 There are cases of people just ending up in water a la Smiley Face Killers.
 Is that an aspect here as well?
 Some Missing 411 cases have the same covert sinister traits as Smiley Face.
 This would signal an organized cell or ring that hunts people in wilderness areas.

-Read: The Smiley Face Killers: More Than 200 Drugged Young Men Found Dead from ‘Accidental Drowning’
+The Smiley Face Killers: Hundreds of Maliciously Drugged Young Men Found Dead from ‘Accidental Drowning’

 We’ve been holding that a bad element exists in law enforcement.
 Strangely, we run into the incompetence Hanlon’s Razor theory again.
 This razor is a red flag for us that malice or something rancid is afoot — and not just laziness.